 Another key differentiator that is usually thrown out as a derogatory, or compromising trait, is the emotional difference between men and women.
 Denise Shull explores emotionality in her book, Market Mind Games: A Radical Psychology of Investing, Trading, and Risk.
 In it, she discusses the actuality of investing and trading based on emotions.

-Many people are unaware of how panic, fear, and anxiety can influence trades or investment to offset or enhance those emotions.
+Many people are unaware of how panic, fear, and anxiety can influence trades or investments to offset or enhance those emotions.
 Women are more aware than men that emotions influence perception and are especially more aware of their own emotional state.

 And since women are generally more aware of their current emotional state, they are better at refraining from making important decisions during those times.
 Shull explains that this also leads to women seeking to make investments less for the need to gain control in other areas of their life and more for securing their future.